nickcox/cd-extras/readme.md

 - _MaxMenuLength_ : `[int] = 35`
   - Truncate completion menu items to this length.
 - _MaxCompletions_ : `[int] = 99`
-  - Limit the number of dir/path/file completions offered.
-Should probably be at least one less than `(Get-PSReadLineOption).CompletionQueryItems`.
+  - Limit the number of menu completions offered.
+If falsy then _cd_extras_ will attempt to calculate the maximum number of completions that can fit on the screen given the current `$Host.UI.RawUI.WindowSize` and `$cde.MaxMenuLength`.
+Otherwise should be no greater than `(Get-PSReadLineOption).CompletionQueryItems`.

 To configure _cd-extras_ create a hashtable, `cde`, with one or more of these keys _before_ importing it: